dhis2/dhis2-docs/README.md

 ### "DHIS2" or "DHIS 2", that is the question

 In short, the correct form is "DHIS 2" when referring to the software system in normal written text.
 For convenience, some variables, paths, etc. use the compact form, and they should, of course, be respected in the documentation.

-# Building documents
+# Building the documents

 The documents are built in stages: